 The author writes, “A Vegetarian diet – especially a low-fat version, and most especially a vegan one – is not sufficient nutrition for long-term maintenance and repair of the human body.”

-She doesn’t back this statement up with science, only anecdotal evidence from her own health issues, which she has misattributed to her past vegan diet.
+She supports this claim with anecdotal evidence from her own health issues, which she has misattributed to her past vegan diet.
 In fact, decades of science support a whole-foods plant-based diet (WFPB), which is another name for a healthy vegan diet.

 In countries that consume a high animal, low unrefined plant diet, the rates of heart disease and cancer increase predictably and consistently.
 Regions of the world that have yet to adopt the western diet of affluence don’t experience the same levels of these preventable diseases. [source]